Information on this topic:

 TLHM Water Conservation Pilot project: Of the 95 manors selected for high water usage, the plumbers have completed inspections on 91 manors and 4 manors were not accessible.
 The water conservation Ad-hoc Committee was disbanded in October 2011.
 Future water conservation topics will be over-seen by the Landscape and M&C Committees.
 17 Manors with high water usage as well as the 4 previously non-accessible manors have been identified and the M&C directed inspections to be performed by the plumbers.
 The plumbers were able to inspect a total of 16 manors, which included 2 of the 4 manors identified in 2011.
 Individual summaries of the inspections and suggestions for water conservation have been sent by mail to the manors inspected and a report of the inspection results were presented in the 7/5/12 M&C Committee.

 Funding for the pavers is available from the Landscape Revitalization Replacement Fund.
 Staff has contacted a geotechnical engineering consultant to assess the soil characteristics and develop recommendations for the base for the paver strips.
-Construction will follow once engineering is completed.
+Geotechnical engineering is complete and Staff is currently working on the SOW for construction.

 Additional money is available in the Landscape Revitalization Fund should the Committee wish to install pavers at additional locations or change CDS.